-In order to set up a campaign, you can follow these steps:
+In order to set up a campaign, you can follow these steps.

 What do you want your social media campaign to achieve?
 This can be as simple as increasing sales or less measurable goals that relate to visibility and branding.
 Either way, without goals there can be no measurement, and, of course, ask yourself if social media is the most effective method to achieve these goals and whether it provides the best ROI.

-To provide more direction and simplify your goal, you can tie your objective to the broad categories of visibility/awareness, sales or loyalty.
+To provide more direction and simplify your goal, you can tie your objective to the broad categories of visibility/awareness, sales, or loyalty.

-Additionally, this a good place to consider your company mission and how you position and differentiate yourself.
+Additionally, this is a good place to consider your company mission and how you position and differentiate yourself.
 This can be used as an anchoring platform to inform all your social media messaging.

 If you are able to convey a unique benefit for your target audience, that too can be used to attract and retain users.

 The more focused and narrow your target segment, the better you can serve their needs by creating content that resonates with them, focusing on their issues and needs, speaking their language, and positioning yourself as the expert, go-to source.